ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 connecting to a specific login node by using the hostname railsl1.ncsa.illinois.edu or railsl2.ncsa.illinois.edu.

-**ssh keyboard-interactive**
+**SSH keyboard-interactive**

-For command line ssh clients, make sure to use the following settings if you have trouble logging in to TGI RAILS:
+For command line SSH clients, make sure to use the following settings if you have trouble logging in to TGI RAILS:

 .. code-block:: terminal